-Shannon Savage (Montana State University) - svm.rf_10xloop.R
+Montana State University, Shannon Savage - svm.rf_10xloop.R

-Shannon Savage (Montana State University) - generic_ZImodeling_rinput.txt
+Montana State University, Shannon Savage - generic_ZImodeling_rinput.txt

 Software Utilized:

-ArcGIS - raster manipulation/analysis, image enhancement & map creation of Landsat 8 OLI
+ArcGIS - Raster manipulation/analysis, image enhancement & map creation of Landsat 8 OLI

 R (RStudio) - Statistical analysis, model application, figure creation

 Project Overview

+80-100 Word Objectives Overview:

 This project utilizes NASA Landsat 8 (OLI) imagery in addition to ancillary datasets from fieldwork as inputs into a novel regression tree model to map forest species composition at a fine scale.
 The primary objective is to bridge the gaps in knowledge of forest species composition in Colorado State Forest State Park and other regional forests.
 By creating a more thorough and comprehensive record of species distribution, the results of this project will better inform forest management and potential harvesting of bioenergy feedstocks, while simultaneously improving the understanding of the ecological dynamics of forest species distribution.

 Abstract:

 State and National forests are actively managed for a variety of objectives including timber, recreation, wildlife, and grazing.
-In Colorado, concerns about potential fire severity, aesthetics, and falling dead trees as a result of the recent mountain pine beetle epidemic are shared by our partners at Colorado State Forest Service (CSFS) and communities across the Rocky Mountain region.
+In Colorado, concerns about potential fire severity, aesthetics, and falling dead trees, as a result of the recent mountain pine beetle epidemic, are shared by our partners at Colorado State Forest Service (CSFS) and communities across the Rocky Mountain region.
 In addition, the Bioenergy Alliance Network of the Rockies (BANR) is assessing the feasibility of using beetle-kill wood as a source of biofuels.
 These diverse objectives and concerns highlight the need for current and accurate species composition maps to inform management decisions.
 Past species composition mapping has shown gaps in the ability to accurately highlight individual species at a fine scale over large forested landscapes, and these maps remain relatively coarse in terms of resolution and their usefulness to forest managers.
 This project utilizes two recent Landsat 8 (OLI) scenes, forest survey data, and several integrative models developed by researchers at Montana State University in order to create a highly accurate and detailed map of species composition in the Colorado State Forest State Park.
-Using this combined methodology this project will produce species composition maps for dominant species in Colorado State Forest State Park, including lodgepole pine (Pinus contorta), subalpine fir (Abies lasiocarpa), Engelmann spruce (Picea engelmanii), and aspen (Populus tremuloides).
+Using this combined methodology, this project will produce species composition maps for dominant species in Colorado State Forest State Park, including lodgepole pine (Pinus contorta), subalpine fir (Abies lasiocarpa), Engelmann spruce (Picea engelmanii), and aspen (Populus tremuloides).

 Community Concerns: